 She Checked Her Email Four Times Before Dinner Was Even Done

-Her name was Maya.
+Her name was Miriam.
 Forty-one years old, a regional director at a biotech firm, two kids in elementary school, a husband who kept telling her she seemed far away.
 (Name and details changed for confidentiality.)

 She came into session one Tuesday evening and said, almost apologetically: “I checked my email four times between the car and the front door.
 Not because anything was urgent.
 I just couldn’t not.”